mvneerven/xo/REVISIONS.md

 ## OpenAPI support

 XO now has better support for OpenAPI.
 For instance, when selecting OpenAPI in the Start wizard, you will now be able to select a schema to work with in the OpenAPI definition.

+# New in 1.5.11

+## New Router with history and hash support

+A new Router is available, and the [PWA Router](./md/exo/../pwa/router.md) has been rewrittenn to use this history and hash routing suporting router.
+The new router can also be used outside the [PWA](./md/pwa/index.md) component structure.

+## Other changes

+- Fixed scrolling in ```autocomplete``` controls
+-